 The Centre for Research and Expertise in Social Gerontology (CREGÉS) excels in four Domains of Expertise:

 Through the coordination of practitioners-researchers in these areas, a variety of projects are designed to develop Leading practices and share expertise with practice settings.
 These projects, developed in partnership with researchers and staff at the CREGÉS who support them in terms of research, evaluation and knowledge transfer, involve the participation of collaborators from the clinical and community practice settings.
 The development of Leading practices attests to the CREGÉS’s commitment, as part of its academic mission in social gerontology, to develop better practices by focusing on research and innovation.

-What is Leading practice?
+What is a Leading practice?
 A Leading practice is a set of structured activities designed to fill gaps or address needs in service delivery, and to produce innovative knowledge and tools.

 According to the reference framework for the university designation of the social services sector establishments, a Leading practice must: